TRAVELING TO MEXICO WITH DIABETES

 Even UNESCO says that traditional Mexican cuisine is part of the Cultural Heritage of Humanity.
 Wouldn’t it be a crime against humanity not to taste it, with or without diabetes?
 At Sweet Trip, we believe that eating and drinking are big parts of traveling.
 So, get a grip on your diabetes, follow the guide, and take your taste buds for a ride!

 DIABETES-FRIENDLY MEXICAN DISHES

 In Mexico, it’s not alway easy to find what you need to balance out your meals and enjoy diabetes-friendly meals.
 But it’s far from being impossible.
 You just need to plan a bit ahead and learn a few things about Mexican traditional food and its nutritional content.

-Here are some of our favorite diabetes-friendly Mexican dishes and drinks that you must try if you’re traveling to Mexico with diabetes:
+Here are some of our favorite diabetes-friendly traditional Mexican dishes that you MUST try when traveling to Mexico:

 Raw fish or seafood tartar marinated in a lemony seasoned sauce, which, depending on the recipe, is made up of cubes of fresh tomatoes, cucumbers, avocado, onion, coriander… The tostada (crunchy corn tortilla) that it is generally served on, and which you may omit, is practically the only source of carbohydrates..

 Typical dish from the Yucatan region, reserved for meat aficionados!
 Tender pig meat is slowly marinated in a secret achiote seed-based red dough, and wrapped up in banana leaves before it is cooked in a hole in the ground (the pib).
 Slightly fat, but pretty much carb-free, and with a well-selected side dish, it shouldn’t pose any danger.
 Our suggestion: some black beans and a tossed salad.